michaelfolz/LCD_Library/README.md

 		LCD_Write_Style_Line();
 			- Same as the write line except you will be using arial font.
 Do not use ~ or / keys. they will not print properly
-			- Will make updates to allow other font
+			- Will make updates to allow other fonts

 ----------------------------------------------------------------------------------